Are you prepared to reach your career goals in 2023? Perfect!

-- If you’re bored of continuously working in your home office, why not take things to a coffee shop or the library or wherever you might be more motivated to get things done.
+- If you’re bored with continuously working in your home office, why not take things to a coffee shop, the library, or wherever you might be more motivated to get things done?

 Identify your priorities to help you spend your time wisely and on the right tasks.

-- Track your efforts to minimize time spent on tasks that don’t contribute to your goals.
+- Track your efforts to minimize the time spent on tasks that don’t contribute to your goals.

-- By staying focused on the task at hand, you will accomplish more, more quickly.
+- By staying focused on the task, you will accomplish the goals faster.